E2FIF: Push the limit of Binarized Deep Imagery Super-resolution using End-to-end Full-precision Information Flow: The proposed Method

-Though all these four structures can provide full-precision information flow, the accuracy for them are different, which can be seen in Table~\ref{table:abl_block} and section~\ref{subsubsec:block}.
+Though all these four structures can provide full-precision information flow, the accuracy for them are different, which can be seen in Table~\ref{table:abl_block}.
 From these results and analysis, we can conclude the accurate gradient flow is beneficial to the full-precision information flow, and propose \textbf{\emph{the Effective Binarized Convolutional Layer guideline}} for BSRNs, i.e., the full-precision information flow and the accurate gradient flow should flow through each binarized convolutional layer as much as possible.
-We think there are two reasons behind this.
+We think there are two reasons behind.

-Firstly, the Sign function maps inputs of entire range to $\{-1,+1\}$.
-Therefore, only the sign of the input has an effect on the input and output of the binarized convolutional layer.
-Then consider a Res Block with two binarized convolutional layers.
-Without the shortcut over the first binarized convolutional layer, only the sign of the input affects the second binarized convolutional layer.
-However, with shorctcuts, the input is added to the output of the first binarized convolutional layer.
-The magnitude of the input will also affects the second convolutional layer.
-This makes the second convolutional layer more sensitive to the input.
+Firstly, considering a Res Block with two binarized convolutional layers, with the shortcut over the first binarized convolutional layer, excepting the sign of the input, the magnitude of the input also affects the second binarized convolutional layer, which makes it more sensitive to the input.

-Secondly, the STE is used in the backward propagation process of the Sign function to alleviate the non-differentiable problem.
-But the STE will also bring the problem of gradient error.
-However, in the case of a shortcut, a part of the accurate gradient can be passed back through the shortcut.
-This enables the binarized convolutional layers to be better optimized.
+Secondly, a part of the accurate gradient can be passed back through the shortcut, which alleviates the backpropagated gradient error caused by the STE, so that the binarized convolutional layers can be better optimized.

 \paragraph{Difference from Bi-Real Net~\cite{liu2018bi}} The proposed method has similairity with Bi-Real Net in preserving full-precision information flow through shortcuts.
-But it differs from Bi-Real Net in the following two aspects. \textbf{1)} Bi-Real Net~\cite{liu2018bi} only proposed a binary network structure for classification and does not systematically analyze the BNNs.
-In contrast, we systematically analyze the BNNs for SR from the perspective of information flow and propose two guidelines for BSRNs.
-More importantly, these two guidelines can be used for any SR network with complex structures. \textbf{2)} Bi-Real Net~\cite{liu2018bi} only mentioned that shortcuts can increase the representational capability of the BNNs.
+But they differ in the following two aspects. \textbf{1)} Bi-Real Net only proposed a BNN structure for classification without systematically analyzing the BNNs.
+In contrast, we systematically analyze the BNNs for SR from the perspective of information flow and propose two guidelines for BSRNs with any complex structures. \textbf{2)} Bi-Real Net only mentioned that shortcuts can increase the representational capability of the BNNs.
 But we thought and experimented more deeply on the shortcuts in BNNs, and demonstrated that the accurate gradient flow and the full-precision information flow are equally important for an effective binarized convolutional layer.